 The following routines read and write floating-point numbers in IEEE.754

-AG_ReadFloat(), AG_ReadDouble() and AG_ReadLongDouble() read a floating-point value from the data source.
+AG_ReadFloat() and AG_ReadDouble() read a floating-point value from the data source.

-AG_WriteFloat(), AG_WriteDouble() and AG_WriteLongDouble() write a floating-point value to the data source.
+AG_WriteFloat() and AG_WriteDouble() write a floating-point value to the data source.
 The AG_Write*At() variants write the value at a given position.

 All AG_Read*v() functions return 0 on success and -1 on failure, without raising any exceptions.
-The other functions will raise a data source exception if an failuer (e.g., an I/O error) occured.
+The other functions will raise a data source exception if an failuer (e.g., an I/O error) occurred.

-The following functions read and write arbitrary strings, and are commonly
+The following functions read and write C strings.

-AG_CopyString() copies the string directly into a fixed-size buffer buf of buf_size bytes and NUL-terminates it.
+AG_CopyString() reads an encoded string and returns its contents into a fixed-size buffer buf of buf_size.
 AG_CopyString() returns the number of bytes that would have been copied were buf_size unlimited.
-If an error occurs, a data source exception is raised.

 The AG_SkipString() routine skips over the string at the current position in the buffer.

 The AG_WriteString() function writes a C string to a data source, in a variable-length encoding.
-The encoding is a 32-bit strlen(3) followed by the string itself (NUL is not included).
+The encoding is a 32-bit representation of strlen(3) followed by the string itself.

 On failure, the AG_WriteString() routines raise a data source exception.

-New sources can be implementing by defining a new structure inheriting from
+New sources can be implemented by deriving the

-The wrLast, rdLast, wrTotal and rdTotal fields keep count of the read/written bytes, and are automatically incremented by the generic AG_DataSource calls.
+The wrLast, rdLast, wrTotal and rdTotal fields keep count of the read/written bytes, and are automatically incremented by serialization operations such as AG_ReadUint32().